-REGISTRATION will open on January 1, 2020.
-The registration fee is $30 per person.
-Registration includes a free t-shirt (if registered by 10/10) and goody bag for the first 500 registrants along with post race refreshments and entertainment.
+REGISTRATION is now open.
+The registration fee is $35 per person.
+Registration includes a free t-shirt (if registered by 4/23/20) and goody bag for the first 500 registrants along with post-race refreshments and entertainment.
 We welcome runners, walkers, wheelchairs and those that would like to push strollers.
 Young children (8 and under) are encouraged to participate with a registered adult and will receive a medal (no t-shirt for unregistered children).
 Prizes will be presented to the top runner in five age groups.
-We hope everyone will stay for the wellness fair, awards presentations, food and refreshments, along with live entertainment.
+We hope everyone will stay for the wellness fair, awards presentations, food and refreshments, along with live entertainment from Umami.

 To enhance the community spirit of the POTS Walk &5K we would like to encourage participants and donors to create fundraising teams.
 We encourage you to bring your family and friends - bring a tent, make t-shirts - and make a party out of it.